actonmass/actonmass.org/content/issues/election-reform.md

       * Catches MA up to states like Texas, Alabama, and Wisconsin
     title: Childcare equity
+  - text: Same-day voter registration is important in Massachusetts because it allows all eligible voters to register and vote on the same day of the election, providing a fair and equal opportunity to the public.
+In most cases, it’s often younger generations, lower-income individuals, and people who come from marginalized communities who aren’t given the same opportunity to vote as those who are before election day.
+When same-day registration is accessible to the public it increases voter turnout along with providing convenience to voters as some may be inclined to register to vote more efficiently.
+    title: Same-Day Voter Registration
 learn_more:
   - link: https://www.commoncause.org/massachusetts/our-work/expand-voting-rights-election-integrity/election-day-registration/
     title: Common Cause